 Managing your spouse means doing what you can to try to decrease the drama and bring out the best in your spouse, not the worst.
 (Yes, you read that right!)

-Even though right now you could probably care less about whether you are bringing out the best in your spouse, if doing that means saving you time, money, and a lot of heartache, then doing it makes sense.
+Even though right now you could probably care less about whether you are bringing out the best in your spouse, if doing that means saving you time, money, and heartache, then doing it makes sense.

 It may be counterintuitive, but you are much more likely to settle your case peacefully (and inexpensively) if you and your spouse are both at your best, rather than if you are both at your worst.

 Managing the Divorce Process

-Managing your divorce process means two things: Managing the way you get divorced, and managing the professionals who help you through your divorce.
+Managing your divorce process means two things.
+First, it means managing the way you get divorced.
+Second, it means managing the professionals who help you through your divorce.

-There are many ways to go through a divorce today.
+There are many ways how to get a divorce today.
 You can use litigation, mediation, arbitration, collaborative divorce, or cooperative divorce.
-You can hire a lawyer to represent you, hire a lawyer just to consult with you, or to draft your documents, or you can do your divorce yourself.
+You can hire a lawyer to represent you, hire a lawyer just to consult with you, or you can do your divorce yourself.

 Each divorce process operates a little bit differently, but all of them are going to require similar things.

 You are going to have to gather and organize your financial information.
 You are going to have to make a plan for your kids, and figure out who will pay child support.
 Depending upon your situation, you may have to decide whether one of you will pay the other spousal support.
-That includes deciding how much will be paid and for how long.
-Finally, you are going to have to divide your stuff and divide your debts.
-That’s it.
+Finally, you are going to have to divide your stuff and allocate your debts.